Memory-Agents/memory-agents/README.md

 ✅ Open WebUI - ChatGPT-like interface to privately interact with your local models and N8N agents

-✅ Flowise - No/low code AI agent builder that pairs very well with n8n

 ✅ Neo4j - Knowledge graph engine that powers tools like GraphRAG, LightRAG, and Graphiti

 ✅ SearXNG - Open source, free internet metasearch engine which aggregates results from up to 229 search services.
 Users are neither tracked nor profiled, hence the fit with the local AI package.